 Jason Nurse, Associate Professor in Cyber Security, University of Kent

 RG: It’s complex to answer.
-I see many people say: “Yes, there is no doubt that cyber insurance is fuelling ransomware.”
+I see many people say: “Yes, there is no doubt that cyber insurance is driving ransomware.”
 And then lots of other people say: “There’s no way, and there is no evidence.”
 So I don’t know for sure.
 But there is at least some anecdotal evidence suggesting that cyber insurance has driven attacks.
 There was a recent interview with someone from REvil who said going for organisations with cyber insurance was “one of the tastiest morsels”.
 There have been many cases where criminals have broken in and demanded, say, $1 million, and the counteroffer has been $50,000 because “that’s all we have”.
 Then the criminals might come back and say: “But I see your cyber insurance covers you for $200,000, so we will take that.”
 Plus cyber insurance companies are targets themselves; some gangs are looking for cybersecurity insurance policies on the network so that they can steal the database.

-JN: I don’t think that the cyber insurance industry is fuelling ransomware.
+JN: I don’t think that the cyber insurance industry is driving ransomware.
 While there is anecdotal evidence, the more difficult question is: is this a big issue in the grand scheme, or is this one of the many factors motivating criminals to target particular organisations?
-Other factors fuelling the rise of ransomware might include geopolitics, nation-state support, and the difficulty of tracking cryptocurrencies.
+Other factors driving the rise of ransomware might include geopolitics, nation-state support, and the difficulty of tracking cryptocurrencies.
 Insurance does have a part to play, though.

 KB: At Cysurance, we distribute solutions through managed-service providers.
 Given there are over 3,000 cybersecurity product companies, and it’s a multi-billion-dollar industry, our philosophy is that products need to help solve this challenge.
 Unfortunately, efficacy is relatively poor, and we have not reached the top of the maturity curve.
 With all of these attacks, we see that insurance premiums are skyrocketing, and the ability to get cyber insurance is becoming more challenging.
 It was an incredibly soft market for a long time, and because ransomware attacks were rare, it was very profitable.
 But almost overnight, things changed.
 This transformation is typical, and what we see in this consistently evolving risk component is very different from anything else seen in insurance compared to hurricanes, wildfires, or car crashes.
 I admit that sometimes I lie awake at night wondering about loss ratios.